-5.2.1.
-Any polluting incident presenting a potential threat, which affects or is likely to affect the Action Area of one or more of the NOWPAP Members, should be reported without delay to that Member's appropriate National Operational Contact Point.
+5.2.1 Any polluting incident presenting a potential threat to another NOWPAP Member should be reported without delay to that Member's appropriate National Operational Contact Points.
 The initial notification should be followed up as soon as possible with a NOWPAP POLREP.
-The NOWPAP Member that might potentially be affected by any pollution incident may also request, with appropriate explanation, the Member in whose Action Area the pollution incident occurred further relevant information for preparing appropriate countermeasures in advance.
-The requested Member should provide it as far as possible.